 Took steps to enforce a medical order.

-The State took steps to have the NCP enroll the child(ren) into an available health care plan. (i.e. send order to the insurance company, contempt of court)
+The State took steps to have the NCP or CP enroll the child(ren) into an available health care plan (e.g. Sent order to the insurance company, contempt of court) per court order.

 Cash Medical.